Losant/losant-mqtt-js/README.md

 Structure JavaScript SDK
 ============

-The Structure SDKs provide a simply way for your custom devices to communicate with the Structure platform.
+The Structure SDKs provide a simple way for your custom devices to communicate with the Structure platform.
 The Structure JavaScript SDK is a wrapper and abstraction layer around the Node.js [MQTT client](https://github.com/mqttjs/MQTT.js).
 Please see the full [Structure documentation](http://getstructure.io/docs) for more details.

 ## Installation
 The Structure JavaScript SDK is installed using npm.